mdn/content/files/en-us/web/accessibility/aria/attributes/aria-modal/index.md

 When a modal element is displayed, authors **should** mark all other contents as inert (such as "inert subtrees" in HTML).
 There is an [`inert`](/en-US/docs/Web/API/HTMLElement/inert) attribute that, when supported, will be a boolean attribute that indicates, by its presence, that the element and all its shadow-including descendants is to be made inert.
 Until `inert` is fully supported, all other content should be [made inert using JavaScript](https://whistlr.info/2021/inert/).

 When supported, inluding `aria-modal="true"` on a [`dialog"`](/en-US/docs/Web/Accessibility/ARIA/Roles/dialog_role) or [`alertdialog"`](/en-US/docs/Web/Accessibility/ARIA/Roles/alertdialog_role), removes the requirement of putting [`aria-hidden`](/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-hidden) on background content as the `aria-modal` informs assistive technologies that content outside a dialog is inert.
+Note that there are still compatibility issues for the `dialog` element, so using it in production is not recommended.

 If a dialog is not modal -- there is no inert background and focus isn't confined to the dialog -- either include `aria-modal="false"` or omit the attribute altogether.